maxnut/GDReplayFormat/README.md

 # Extensions

-i'll write this part later but until then go to [test.cpp](./test/main.cpp)
+i'll write this part later but until then go to [test.cpp](./test/main.cpp) to go see how we do it for now